Skip to content

 Decrease the flow, which will increase the time AccuBoost will provide boosted water.

-In a system with a system pressure greater than 2.0 bar and a mains flow rate less than 12 litres per minute should a pumped or unpumped accumulator be installed?
+In a system with a system pressure greater than 2.0 bar and a mains flow rate less than 12 lpm should a TankBoost or accumulator vessel be installed?

 It is rare that a system would have these measurements.
 These results may be caused by a restrictive mains pipe, such as a lead main.
 In this circumstances contact Salamander Pumps for advice.